With grateful thanks to the National Autistic Society for their help in compiling this article.

-- Frequently they will have difficulty in processing all the information from a situation
+- Frequently chidlren will have difficulty in processing all the information from a situation.

-- In school they are often good at maths, science and Information and communications technology (ICT), but have great difficulty in writing a coherent sentence or playing with other children.
+- In school they are often good at maths, science and ICT, but have great difficulty in writing a coherent sentence or playing with other children.